isobar-us/multilabel-image-classification-tensorflow/tf-object-detection-sagemaker/resources/tensorflow-models/research/delf/EXTRACTION_MATCHING.md

 ## Quick start: DELF extraction and matching

-### Install DELF library

-To be able to use this code, please follow
-[these instructions](INSTALL_INSTRUCTIONS.md) to properly install the DELF library.

-### Download Oxford buildings dataset

 To illustrate DELF usage, please download the Oxford buildings dataset.
 To follow these instructions closely, please download the dataset to the `tensorflow/models/research/delf/delf/python/examples` directory, as in the